michael-lazar/jetforce/README.md

 also inherently easier and more straightforward to use.

-The main difference in this implementation is that the CGI script is expected to write the entire gemini response *verbetim* to stdout:
+The main difference in this implementation is that the CGI script is expected to write the entire gemini response *verbatim* to stdout:

 1. The status code and meta on the first line
 2. Any additional response body on subsequent lines